DBGrow/factom-objectdb/README.md

 You must have the following to write objects using this library:

--  A funded public EntryCredit address
+-  A funded public/private Entry Credit address
 - Access to the `factomd-api` and `walletd-api`

 The public EC address must remain funded to continue creating entries!
 You may use testnet addresses and servers.